JDare/Acetone/README.md

         "jdare/acetone": "dev-master"
     }

-Run a composer update `composer update jdare/acetone`
+Run a composer update `composer update`

 Add it to your list of providers in laravel `/app/app.php`